 Providing multi-dimensional solutions and building the capacity of, particularly, youth and women has always been our core commitment.
 Today, we are taking on a catalytic role in sustainable development to make our commitment a substantial reality and our impacts more durable.

-We have helped refugee adolescents and youth in refugee camps; we have assisted communities from Asia, Africa, Latin America and the Caribbean made vulnerable by displacement, violence, armed conflict and disasters.
+Since the RET founding in 2000, we have worked in more than 32 countries, implementing more than 360 projects to help our program participants overcome multi-dimensional adversities.
+We have helped refugee adolescents and youth in refugee camps; we have assisted communities from Asia, Africa, Latin America, and the Caribbean made vulnerable by displacement, violence, armed conflict, and disasters.
 We have provided a broad diversity of programs aimed at protecting and building the resilience of youth and women affected by crises.

 1’600 Facilities (Schools & Women’s Centers)

+RET’s impact is amplified through the fact that RET does not follow traditional models of sending large numbers of foreign experts to manage local problems.
 While RET employs staff from around forty countries, nearly all are locally based.
-That is to say almost 100% of RET staff in each country of operations are citizens of that country or of neighboring countries, with only very few expats operating regionally or from headquarters.
+That is to say, almost 100% of RET staff in each country of operations are citizens of that country or neighboring countries, with only very few ex-pats operating regionally or from headquarters

 With 400 – 1,300 local team members around the world, RET creates a positive impact on local employment and professional development.
 They add a level of value to RET’s engagement in each country.
 RET’s global presence benefits local professionals through access to knowledge management, essential technical expertise, good/best practices, and lessons learned, as well as through training and building proficiency and skill sets of local staff.